 From home base, measure 90 feet toward third base; from second base, measure 90 feet toward third base; the intersection of these lines establishes third base.

-How far is the mound from home plate?
+How far is the pitching mound from home plate in college baseball?

 Why is Home Plate called Home Plate?

 Home plate was formally designated as “home base” in the rules.
 It is thought to be so because originally it was a round metal plate, thus referred to as home plate.